Hog farmers face crisis; King says plants need to be 'up and running'

 "This is a worker safety issue, it is a food-chain supply issue, and it is also an economic issue," Walz said.
 "We cannot shelter in place until we get a vaccine.
 We cannot weather the storm that long.
 So what we have to do is use the best practices that slow the rate of infection."

-King told the Journal that the pork situation is a "calamity," and he applauded President Donald Trump's move Tuesday to order meat plants to stay open, declaring them critical infrastructure.
+King said that the pork situation is a "calamity," and he applauded President Donald Trump's move Tuesday to order meat plants to stay open, declaring them critical infrastructure.
 In response to Trump's order, the United Food & Commercial Workers Union has called on governors to ensure the safety of meatpacking workers.

 "We've got too many plants shut down, and too many of them are running at half-speed or less," King said.